reflectoring/reflectoring.github.io/content/blog/2022/2022-11-03-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 ## Create a Simple React Application

-In this article, we will focus on covering test cases for a React UI.
+In this article, we will focus on covering UAT test cases for a React UI.
 For this, we will define a pretty simple React application and focus primarily on writing different test cases with feature flags.
 To demonstrate such power to control the feature flags from Cypress tests, we will just grab an existing copy of LaunchDarkly’s example React application.

 We can clone and create our copy using the command: